-- 3. Measure the suspension height, in millimetres, from a suitable place e.g. top suspension bolt to bottom suspension bolt or a suitable point on the rear plastic or frame to the rear axle nut etc. (try to get as near vertical as possible) and write down this measurement immediately after doing the static sag.
+- 3. Measure the suspension height, in millimetres, from a suitable place e.g. top suspension bolt or bottom suspension bolt to a suitable point on the rear plastic or frame etc. (try to get as near vertical as possible) and write down this measurement immediately after doing the static sag.

 - 4. Get on the bike, in full bike clothing with normal luggage and/or backpack, and sit as you would sit normally while riding, both feet on the pegs with either a paddock stand or friend holding the front of the bike.
 Measure the suspension again (as per item 3) and subtract it from the figure in item 3.
 This is called Rider Sag.

 The Rider Sag for a typical street setup should be about 35 mm – 40 mm (30 mm – 40 mm if there isn’t much adjustment available).

 Note: track Sag settings are different and shouldn’t be used on public roads as you’ll probably end up in a hedge at the first bump!